rgnter/mth/README.md

 # mth
-Math utilities for Spigot/PaperMC (Anything based on Bukkit API)
+One class math utilities for Spigot/PaperMC (Anything based on Bukkit API)